Frequently asked questions about the mobile skills unit are presented below.

 There is no cost in booking the MSU, NHS Education for Scotland fund the transportation and maintenance of the Unit.
 Consumables for educational sessions and staffing costs must be met by the local Health Board.

 No, unless they want to use a Mac.
-There is one PC and one laptop onboard the Mobile Skills Unit in the control room.
-The laptop controls the simulation equipment (SimMan, SimJunior, SimBaby and SimNewB) and the PC is connected to a large plasma screen and has a variety of software packages including the Microsoft Office suite.
+There is one PC in the classroom and is connected to a large tv screen it has a variety of software packages including the Microsoft Office suite.
+There is also one PC and laptop in the control room.
+The laptop controls the simulation equipment (SimMan, SimJunior, SimBaby and SimNewB) and the PC is used to operate smots the audio visual equipment.

 Yes.
 The Scottish Centre for Simulation & Clinical Human Factors at Larbert offers a Mobile Skills Unit Faculty Development Course.
 There are courses offered throughout the year, please go to the MSU Faculty Development Course page for upcoming course dates and to register for a course.